 The stone elephant at Dhauli was also probably carved by local craftsmen.
 The image of the elephant emerging from the rock is one of the most impressive works, and its purpose was probably to draw attention to the nearby inscription.

 Terracotta objects of various sizes have also been found at Mauryan sites when archeological excavations were carried out in these sites.
 A continuation of the tradition of making mother-goddesses in clay, which dates back to the prehistoric period, was revealed by the discovery of these objects at Mauryan levels during the excavations at Ahicchatra.
 They are found more commonly from the regions lying between Pataliputra to Taxila.

-Terracotas from Taxila consisted of primitive idols, votive reliefs with deities, toys dice, ornaments and beads while the ornaments so found included round medallions, similar to the ‘bullae’ worn by Roman boys.
-Ringstones probably associated with a fertility cult have also been found in some quantity.
+Terracotta from Taxila consisted of primitive idols, votive reliefs with deities, toys dice, ornaments, and beads while the ornaments so found included round medallions, similar to the “bullae” worn by Roman boys.
+Ringtones probably associated with a fertility cult have also been found in some quantity.
 Terracotta images of folk gods and goddesses which have been found having an earthy charm.

 Art in Maurya period was also noted for its refinement in potteries which consisted of many types of wares.
 But the northern black polished ware is distinguished because of its developed method and is considered as the trademark of the Mauryan pottery.

 Closely following the Indus culture, the most primitive existing architectural heritage in India is that of the Mauryas.
-The sculptures and architecture during this period is regarded as one of the finest examples of Indian art.
-The rock cut caves, stupas and palaces makes the art of Maurya period as a landmark in the history of Indian art.
+The sculptures and architecture during this period are regarded as one of the finest examples of Indian art.
+The rock-cut caves, stupas, and palaces make the art of the Maurya period as a landmark in the history of Indian art.